RayKim3103/RayKim3103.github.io/README.md

 # Ray's Blog

-It tells you about whay he learned and He does
+It tells you about what he learned and he does

 check: https://raykim3103.github.io